-Mary and Julie left the Chama, and Sally, was picked and assumed the cash handling responsibilities.
-Sally was a close friend and one of the oldest members in the Chama.
-Now the sisters entrusted him with all aspects of cash handling for the Chama: contributions collected,banking, and expenditures for the Chama.
-Also, all members in the Chama trusted Sally as she was a friend and likeable to them.
-Soon after becoming the treasurer, Sally lost her job and kept this fact a secret to the Chama members.
+Mary and Julie left the Chama, and Sally was picked and assumed the cash-handling responsibilities.
+Sally was a close friend and one of the oldest members of the Chama.
+Now the sisters entrusted him with all aspects of cash handling for the Chama: contributions collected, banking, and expenditures for the Chama.
+Also, all members of the Chama trusted Sally as she was a friend and likable to them.
+Soon after becoming the treasurer, Sally lost her job and kept this fact a secret from the Chama members.
 As her personal monthly bills increased, she found it difficult to maintain the lifestyle she had known when she was working.

 The fraud scheme began simply.
-At first, Sally began illegally using members’ contributions for small personal expenses, such bus fare and food.
-After several months, her spending for personal expenses increased in number and amount, including money for rent and school fees for her children to fine clothing for herself and even high-end cosmetics.
-No one at the Chama noticed the continual increased cash missing from the Chama account as they were simply banking the money without a need to withdraw and Sally controlled all contribution collectables and banking activities.
+At first, Sally began illegally using members’ contributions for small personal expenses, such as bus fare, and food.
+After several months, her spending on personal expenses increased in number and amount, including money for rent and school fees for her children to find clothing for herself and even high-end cosmetics.
+No one at the Chama noticed the continually increased cash missing from the Chama account as they were simply banking the money without a need to withdraw and Sally controlled all contribution collectibles and banking activities.

 Vulnerable to Fraud